MBYSmesh/mbys-token-sale/README.md

     5000 - 10000, 25% bonus; 10000 - 30000, 10% bonus; 30000 - 70000, 0% bonus.
 - 1000 nominal (10^8 actual tokens considering the token decimal) `MBYSToken`s
     will be sold for every eth recieved.
+- a `controller` will be given ownership of the token contract after the sale concludes.
+The `controller` will mint tokens into pre-sale investors' wallets after the crowdsale.

 ## Token functionality